Automated, x-ray guided laser welding is the secret behind the Ariane 6 rocket nozzle

 Long history and great expertise behind the development of Ariane 6 rocket nozzle

-In addition, production costs and throughput time must be significantly reduced without compromising dependability or operational reliability.
+In addition, production costs and throughput time had to be significantly reduced without compromising dependability or operational reliability.

 The space industry has the highest requirements for quality, performance and operational reliability, and there is a constant need for new innovative solutions.